amirelion/ai-maturity-app/README.md

 - Node.js (v18 or higher)
 - npm or yarn
 - OpenAI API key
-- Firebase project (optional for current version, will be required for upcoming features)
+- Firebase project with Authentication and Firestore enabled
 - Resend account for email functionality

 ### Installation